We sell delicious, healthful 100% grass-fed beef.

 Better for You

 Compared with the corn-fed or grain-fed meat you find in the supermarket, our grass-fed beef has less total fat, saturated fat, cholesterol, and calories.
 It also has more vitamin E, beta-carotene, vitamin C, and a number of health-promoting fats, including omega-3 fatty acids and “conjugated linoleic acid,” or CLA.
-Our beef contains no added hormones, antibiotics, or growth-promoting additives.
+Our beef contains no added hormones or antibiotics.

 Better for the Cattle